botmasterai/botmaster/Readme.md

 });
 ```

 I am registering two new listeners onto the botmaster object.
 One that listens for any updates that come in and one that listens for any potential error that might occur when receiving updates.
 The `update` events is of course the one you will want to focus most of your attention onto.
-You see here that every `update` event will come with a `bot` and an `update` in the arguments.
+You see here that every `update` event will come with a `bot` and an `update` object as arguments.
 This will always be the case.
 In general, the updates are standardized as well as the methods to use from the bot object (i.e. sending a message).

 ### Bot object

 Every Botmaster instance will have a list of bots that can be accessed by calling: `botmaster.bots` assuming your Botmaster instance is named 'botmaster'.

 Bot instances can be accessed through that array or more commonly, directly within an `update` event.
-Because you might want to act differently on bots of a certain type or log information differently, every bot comes with a `bot.type` parameter that is one of: `messenger`, `twitter` or `telegram` (for now).
+Because you might want to act differently on bots of a certain type or log information differently based on type, every bot comes with a `bot.type` parameter that is one of: `messenger`, `twitter` or `telegram` (for now).
 Use these to write more platform specific code (if necessary).

 I'll note quickly that each bot object created comes from one of the `TelegramBot`, `MessengerBot` or `Twitterbot` classes.
 They act in the same way on the surface (because of heavy standardization), but have a few idiosynchrasies here and there.

-You can also create bot object directly from their base classes.
+You can also create bot objects directly from their base classes.
 Here is an example of creating a twitter bot.

 ```js
 const TwitterBot = require('botmaster').botTypes.TwitterBot;